United Nations Disengagement Observer Force: Mandate and tasks

-Since 1974, UNDOF's mandate has been renewed every six months, with the most recent extension lasting until 30 June 2021.
+On 27 June 2024 the Security Council extended the mandate of the United Nations Disengagement Observer Force (UNDOF) in the Golan for six months until 31 December 2024.

 In recommending the current extension of the mandate, UN Secretary-General Ban Ki-moon observed that despite the present calm in the Israeli-Syrian ceasefire line, the situation in the Middle East was likely to remain tense.
 Until a comprehensive settlement was reached, the Secretary-General considered the continued presence of UNDOF in the area to be essential.

 Since its inception, UNDOF's tasks have included: